fab-log/holyGrail/README.md

 # holyGrail
-## Holy Grail Exercise from the full stack developer course by MIT xPRO
+## Holy Grail exercise from the full stack developer course by MIT xPRO
 Prequesites:
 - npm installed on your machine
 - docker installed on your machine

-To run the app clone the repository navigate to the corresponding folder in your terminal and type the following commands
+To run the app clone the repository, navigate to the corresponding folder in your terminal and type the following commands

 ```
 systemctl start docker